Layer Blending Modes and Their Use in Ambience

 Conclusions

-Thanks for reading this far!
+Thank you for reading this far!
 I hope it was useful and that you are encouraged to play with blending modes <3

-If you like my work you can follow me on:
+If you like my work, you can follow me on:

 Instagram: @barbara_brutti_ilustraciones